Minnesota Programming

 Applications are open year-round, while funds last.
 We are currently accepting applications.
 Click to apply.

-Applications open August 2026.
+Applications open Spring 2026.

 -

-This model is built for long-term impact, helping students stay on track academically while they navigate the demands of parenting and create stable, thriving futures for their families.
+This model is built for long-term impact, helping students stay on track academically while they navigate the demands of parenting and create stable, thriving futures for their families. -

-Applications open each summer; space is limited.
+Applications open each spring and, occasionally, mid year.
+Space is limited.

-Stay in touch!
+Stay in Touch!

 Sign up for our newsletter to stay up-to-date with the work we do.